The Best DNA Test Kit Roundup for 2022

 - Grouping all three tests is expensive

-Launched in 1999, FamilyTreeDNA initially offered only Y-DNA and mtDNA testing.
-While tracing heritage across paternal and maternal lines can take you further back in your family’s history, autosomal DNA brings forth the most DNA matches, which is why all the best DNA testing kit providers use it.
-Thankfully, in 2010, FamilyTreeDNA added autosomal tracing to its offer.
+Launched in 1999, FamilyTreeDNA initially offered only Y-DNA and mtDNA tests.
+While tracing heritage across paternal and maternal lines can take you further back in your family’s history, autosomal DNA tests offer the best results, which is why all the best DNA testing kit providers use it.
+Thankfully, in 2010, FamilyTreeDNA added autosomal tracing to its test DNA services.

 The best genetic testing kit should come with free return shipping, and FamilyTreeDNA ticks this box.
 However, this doesn’t apply to international orders.
 Its labs take four to eight weeks to process your sample.
 When the results are ready, you’ll be notified via email.
 There’s no anonymous sample registration, but FamilyTreeDNA’s policy very explicitly states the company doesn’t share your info with third parties.
 However, it does allow law enforcement access to its data.